Koficodeit/HTML-CSS-Project/Mini - Task/Forms/Multi-Step Form/Readm.md

 ### *1. HTML Structure*

-   - Using <aria-label> to provide descriptive labels for assistive technologies.

-   - Applying <aria-required> for clear indication of mandatory fields.

-   - Structuring forms to be semantic and accessible to screen readers.
+   - Leveraging HTML5 validation attributes like `required`, `pattern`, and `type`.

+   - Using buttons with `type="button`" and `type="submit`" for navigation and submission.

 ### 2. *CSS Styling*

-   - Implementing `:focus`, `:hover`, and :valid pseudo-classes to style form elements dynamically.

-   - Using `transform` and `transition` to create smooth animations for placeholders.
+   - Controlling the visibility of form steps using `:nth-of-type`, `:checked`, and sibling combinators.

+   - Applying transitions and transforms for smooth navigation between steps.

+   - Adding hover and focus effects to highlight active input fields.

+   - Customizing `:valid` and `:invalid` states to visually indicate input validity.

 ### 3. **Suggested Enhancements**